miraliumre/bios/README.md

 - **[AMI BIOS Code Injection]**
   A repository curated by Davidson Francis ([@Theldus])

+- **[Legacy BIOS (Custom GPT)]**
+  A custom [ChatGPT-based] assistant built by [Miralium Research] for queries related to technical aspects of legacy BIOS firmware, publicly available for ChatGPT Plus subscribers

 - **[Magnolia]**
   An experimental legacy Option ROM project led by [Miralium Research]